-Some years, a teacher lands a “perfect storm” of personalities in his/her classroom which creates behavior management challenges beyond anything previously experienced.
+Some years, a teacher lands a "perfect storm" of personalities in his/her classroom which created behavior management challenges beyond anything previously experienced.

 Sometimes, directors’ best attempts at “match-making” don’t work out so well, and two teachers are put together who struggle to communicate and work together effectively.